blakeharrison-ai/time-stamp-on-my-thesis-direction-phd/README.md

 Thesis statement:

+Model-based RL → vision-language-grounded MPC → extended to multi-agent teams via compositional causal world models and composable admissibility constraints.
+Validated in game AI (composition at team scale), dyadic human-machine teaming on mobile manipulation/navigation (admissibility with an uncontrolled teammate), and procedural content generation (isolating the composition property).

 Compositionality, Emergence, and Self-Organization within Safe RL (offline-to-online, MPC-based constrained MARL/MAP).
 My methodological stance is that in multiagent planning and MARL the right simplification is structural, not reductive: rather than simplify away partial observability, non-stationarity, long horizons, distribution shift, or strategic interaction, I seek the local mechanisms that make global coordination composable — a compositional analogue of scaling laws, in which complexity grows gracefully with the number of agents, tasks, and environments.
 Concretely, the thesis — the hypothesis I am currently working toward — is: